How Do Home Construction Loans Work?

 Also known as C2P loans or single-close loans, a construction-to-permanent loan automatically changes to a traditional mortgage once the project is completed.
 The lender may call this shift a refinance or modification of the loan.

-Construction-to-permanent loans a great way to avoid going through the loan process twice – once for the land or construction materials, and then again for the traditional mortgage, saving you from paying fees and additional costs twice.
+Construction-to-permanent loans are a great way to avoid going through the loan process twice – once for the land or construction materials, and then again for the traditional mortgage, saving you from paying fees and additional costs twice.

 2. Stand-Alone Construction Loans